tedyclivel/tedyclivel/README.md

 I'm interested in contributing to open-source projects and learning from real-world codebases.

-I enjoy exploring repositories, understanding their architecture and looking for ways to contribute through:
+I enjoy exploring repositories, understanding their architecture and finding ways to contribute through:

-* Bug fixes
-* Tests
-* Documentation
-* Frontend improvements
-* Performance improvements
-* New features
-* Code review
-* Experimentation
+**Bug Fixes · Testing · Documentation · Frontend Improvements · Performance · Features · Code Review**

 I'm especially interested in projects where I can **learn while contributing**.